GenderPerformance/gender-performance/README.md

 npm install
 npm run python-install

-create a postgres database called performanio1
+create a postgres database called visivox

 ## Secrets
 create a secrets.js file in your root directory and add these environment